Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Choose MiniMax Coding Plan if:

-- You need the largest possible context window (128K tokens)
+- You need the largest context window (256K tokens)

 - Your work involves multimodal tasks (images, audio, video)